911 – 24 hours

 Primary Contact Network

-At any time, students may contact a member of the Primary Contact Network who is trained to respond to complaints of sexual violence, domestic violence, dating violence, and stalking emergencies.
-A student may contact a member of the Primary Contact Network even if they have not decided yet whether to report the sexual violence, domestic violence, dating violence, or stalking to the police.
-Members of the Primary Contact Network are available to answer any general questions related to sexual violence, domestic violence, dating violence, or stalking, and can help with:
+At any time, students may contact a member of the Primary Contact Network who is trained to respond to complaints of sexual violence, domestic violence, dating violence, and stalking.
+All Primary Contacts (unless designated with a *) are considered mandatory reporters of Clery Act crimes, but are able to submit anonymous reports.
+Members of the Primary Contact Network are also available to answer any general questions related to sexual violence, domestic violence, dating violence, or stalking, and can help with:

 - Finding emotional support